kign/c4wa/etc/doc/language.md

 }
 ```

-This simple change will result in a very different WAT code for `bar` :
+This simple change will result in a very different WAT output for `bar` :

 ```wat
 (func $bar